 The U.S. Food and Drug Administration has granted psilocybin “breakthrough therapy status” for its potential to treat major depressive disorder (MDD).
 Breakthrough therapy allows researchers to expedite drug development after preliminary evidence shows it “may demonstrate substantial improvement over available therapy.”

 Psilocybin, the active ingredient in magic mushrooms, is documented to be beneficial in treating:

 - Cluster headaches

 - Cognitive decline in Alzheimer’s patients

-Research and studies show that ibogaine, a compound derived from a shrub in central west Africa, can be effective in treating alcohol and drug addiction.
+Research and studies show that ibogaine, a compound from a shrub in central west Africa, can effectively treat alcohol and drug addiction.
 It also may help reduce withdrawal symptoms, ease cravings, and lower the risk of relapse.

 Other potential medical uses include:

 - Eating disorders